Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

 Description
 -----------

  .. note::  Comming soon!
+The IMU Brick is not yet ready to buy.

 The IMU :ref:`Brick <product_overview_bricks>` is a equipped with a 32-bit ARM microcontroller and an `inertial measurement unit
 <http://en.wikipedia.org/wiki/Inertial_measurement_unit>`_.
 It consists of a 3-axis accelerometer, magnetometer and gyroscope.
-The board computes `roll , pitch and yaw
+The board computes `roll, pitch and yaw
 <http://en.wikipedia.org/wiki/File:Rollpitchyawplain.png>`_ information,
-therefore it is a complete `Attitude and heading reference system
+it is a complete `Attitude and heading reference system
 <http://en.wikipedia.org/wiki/AHRS>`_.
-The API lets you access the roll, pitch and yaw data, but also acceleration, magnetic field and angular velocity for the three axes.
+The API allows access to the roll, pitch and yaw data, but also acceleration, magnetic field and angular velocity for the three axes.
 Besides the `euler angles
 <http://en.wikipedia.org/wiki/Euler_angles>`_ (roll, pitch, yaw) it is
-possible to get an
+also possible to get an
 `quaternion <http://en.wikipedia.org/wiki/Quaternion>`_
 representation which removes the `gimbal lock
 <http://en.wikipedia.org/wiki/Gimbal_lock>`_ problem of euler angels.